rucio/rucio/doc/rucio-server.md

      default = postgresql://rucio:secret@localhost/rucio

 * section [bootstrap]: This section is used to populate the database when its contents are created.
 It is used to set the credentials of the root user to access the server and tools.
-Note, all items from the template should exist or the bootstrap script will fail a try/except clause and insert hardcoded default values, which will not be useful to users outside CERN!
+Note, all items in the [bootstrap] template must be uncommented and defined, or else the bootstrap script will fail a try/except clause and insert hardcoded default values in the database instead, which will not be useful to users outside CERN!

 See the template and example in the appendix.